ohAitch/alice-scratch/gitminder/readme.md

+gets commit activity history from github, in the same form as its "Your Contributions" pane, and uploads that to beeminder

 notes:

-looks for a file named Authorization in the current directory with contents "token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+looks for ./auth.json with contents {"github":"token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", "beeminder":"xxxxxxxxxxxxxxxxxxxx"}